 - Remove it to another plate and keep it aside till needed.

 - Once hot add cumin seeds.
 Let them sizzle.
-Add cardamoms and let it sauté for 30 seconds.
+Add cardamoms and sauté for 30 seconds.

 - Then add ginger paste and garlic paste.
 Mix and let it cook for a minute

 - Then add chopped and pureed tomatoes.

+- Add salt and spice powders.
 Mix well.

-- Mix well.

 - Let it cook till all the moisture is evaporated and oil starts to leaves from the sides.

-- Mix it very gently so paneer cubes do not break.
+- Add paneer and cooked onions.
+Mix it very gently so paneer cubes do not break.

-- Add ½ cup of water and mix.
+- Add a ½ cup of water and heavy cream.